 My background: I grew up in a suburb of Cleveland, Ohio, and everyone in my immediate family still lives there.
 I received both my B.A. and my Ph.D. in American history from Yale University.
 My research has received support from Princeton University's Center for the Study of Religion, where I held a postdoctoral fellowship; the Mrs. Giles Whiting Foundation; the Mellon Fellowship in the Humanities from the Council on Library and Information Resources; and numerous other libraries and research institutions.
 In 2012 I was honored to receive the LGBT Religious History Award from the LGBT Religious Archives Network.

-I live in Swarthmore, PA with my spouse and two kids.
+I live in Swarthmore, PA with my family.

 Readers may contact me at rldavis@udel.edu.
 I am represented by Lisa DiMona at Writers House.